COSIMA/cosima-recipes/paper/paper.md

 aligns well with JOSE's emphasis on open educational resources that enable computational learning through authentic practice.

-Several design decisions make the Cookbook particularly useful for adoption by other groups.
+Several design decisions have made the Cookbook particularly useful for adoption by other groups.
 First, each notebook is intended to be self-contained and well-documented, so learners can read, run, and modify a complete workflow without reconstructing missing context from scattered notes.
 Second, the